Ray-Apenteng/Data-Science-Projects-SQL-/Layoffs SQL/README.md

-# Analyzing Layoffs During the COVID-19 Era: A Data Cleaning and Exploratory Data Analysis Project on Company Layoffs from March 2020 to March 2023
+# Analyzing Layoffs During the COVID-19 Era

 ### Project Description:
 **Analyzing Layoffs During the COVID-19 Era**: *A Data Cleaning and Exploratory Data Analysis Project on Company Layoffs from March 2020 to March 2023*